ultrabug/py3status/py3status/modules/README.md

                          Provides instant title update only when it required.

                          Configuration parameters:
+                             - always_show : do not hide the title when it can be already visible (e.g. in tabbed layout), default: False.
+                             - empty_title : string that will be shown instead of the title when the title is hidden, default: "" (empty string).
                              - format : format of the title, default: "{title}".
-                             - empty_title : string that will be shown instead of the title when the title is hidden, default: 500 spaces.
-                             - always_show : do not hide the title when it can be already visible (e.g. in tabbed layout), default: False.
+                             - max_width : maximum width of block (in symbols).
+                                           If the title is longer than `max_width`, the title will be truncated to `max_width - 1` first symbols with ellipsis appended.
+Default: 120.

                          Requires:
                              - i3ipc (https://github.com/acrisci/i3ipc-python)